10 Best Ratcheting Wrench Sets of 2023 – Reviews & Buying Guide

 This combination ratcheting wrench set from DEWALT was one that we expected to really like.
 These wrenches feature DirectTorque technology which prevents the rounding of fasteners by stopping potential slippage.
 They’re also covered by a lifetime warranty, which always provides some peace of mind.

 Like most of the ratcheting wrench sets we tested, this one features 72-tooth ratchet boxes for 5° engagement.
 But these don’t feel like other wrenches we tested.
 The engagement is noticeably looser than on the other wrench sets we tested.
-This would normally be a forgivable offense, but this set is pretty pricey considering you get just 8 wrenches.
+This would normally be a forgivable offense, but this set is pretty pricey considering you get only eight wrenches.

 7. WORKPRO W003320A Flex-Head Ratcheting Combination Wrench Set